This project aims to provide better integration of web browsers with the Plasma desktop.

 What is it?

-Plasma Browser Integration is an extension for common browsers to closer fit into the Plasma shell.
+Plasma Browser Integration is a system for common browsers to closer fit into the Plasma shell.
 This includes:

 - Media Controls

 - Lets you control video and audio players in websites using the Media Controller plasmoid, media keys on your keyboard, and even remotely from your phone